Early release: when can a prisoner leave prison early?

 Parole is an institution of criminal law that allows convicts to leave prison before their full sentence expires, under certain conditions.
 However, it is not absolute freedom – early release is only possible if a number of conditions set by the court are met.
 These conditions must be met by the prisoner applying for early release, even after release.
 This can be either a simple conditional release or a supervised conditional release.

-The legal basis for conditional release is found in Section 88 of the Criminal Code and the procedural rules are laid down in Section 331 of the Code of Criminal Procedure.
-The decision on conditional release is entirely within the competence of the court, which decides on the basis of an application submitted by the convicted person or another authorised person.
+The legal basis for conditional release is found in Section 88 of the Criminal Code and the procedural rules are laid down in the Code of Criminal Procedure.
+The decision on conditional release is entirely within the competence of the court, which decides on the basis of a request made by the convicted person or another authorised person.

 The difference between conditional release and other forms of termination of sentence, such as a presidential pardon or amnesty, is that with conditional release, part of the sentence remains ‘suspended’.
 If the convicted person violates the conditions, the court can send him or her back to prison.